life insurance what do I get out of it

 Katrin Straub

-CEO at nextsure
+Managing Director at nextsure

 The topic in brief and concise terms

-Alternatives to cancellation can include:
+Alternatives to cancelling can include:

 • Sale: On the secondary market, you may achieve a price that is a few percentage points higher than the surrender value.

-4. Terminal bonus: An additional amount that is due only at the end of the contract or in the event of death.
+4. Terminal surplus: an additional amount that only becomes due at the end of the contract or upon death.

-Tax considerations: What remains from the gross
+Tax aspects: What remains of gross

-Payment options: Lump sum or lifetime annuity?
+Payout options: lump sum or lifetime annuity?

-At the end of a contract, you often face the choice: a one-time capital payout or a lifelong pension.
-This decision has significant financial implications.
-A single payment provides immediate liquidity for larger purchases, such as a property or the repayment of loans.
-With a payout of, for example, €50,000, you have the flexibility to access the entire amount.
+When your contract matures, you are often faced with a choice: a one-off capital payment or a lifelong annuity.
+The decision has far-reaching financial consequences.
+A lump sum provides immediate liquidity for major purchases, for example a property or paying off loans.
+With a payout of, for example, EUR 50,000, you can use the entire amount flexibly.

-Practical Example: Calculation of a Possible Payout
+Practical example: Calculation of a possible payout

-To make the question "What do I get from my life insurance?" more tangible, let's consider a simplified example.
-Suppose you have paid 100 euros monthly for 30 years, making a total of 36,000 euros.
-According to the contract, your guaranteed insurance sum is 40,000 euros.
+To make the question “life insurance: what do I get out of it?” more tangible, let’s look at a simplified example.
+Suppose you paid in €100 per month for 30 years, i.e. a total of €36,000.
+According to the contract, your guaranteed sum insured is €40,000.

-Additionally, there is the surplus participation.
-Let's assume this amounts to an additional 8,000 euros over the term.
-Your total maturity benefit before taxes would then be 48,000 euros.
-The taxable profit would be 12,000 euros (48,000 euros - 36,000 euros).
-If the conditions for the half-income procedure are met, you would need to tax 6,000 euros at your personal tax rate.
-At a tax rate of 30 percent, that would be 1,800 euros in taxes.
-Therefore, your net payout would be 46,200 euros.
-This is a highly simplified representation; the actual calculation is more complex.
-The duration of payout following a death may vary.
+In addition, there is the profit participation.
+Let’s assume this amounts to an extra €8,000 over the term.
+Your total maturity benefit before tax would then be €48,000.
+The taxable return would be €12,000 (€48,000 - €36,000).
+If the conditions for the half-income method are met, you would have to pay tax on €6,000 at your personal tax rate.
+At a tax rate of 30 per cent, that would mean €1,800 in tax.
+Your net payout would therefore be €46,200.
+This is a highly simplified illustration; the actual calculation is more complex.
+The payout period after a death can vary.

 Expert tips for your life insurance payout